Kshitij0169/AI-README-GENERATOR/README.md

-# 🎉 GitHub Repository Analyzer with Streamlit
+# 🎉 GitHub README generator with Streamlit
+# 🚀 This README was generated using my app!
+Yay!

 Welcome to the **GitHub Repository Analyzer**!
 This project provides a user-friendly interface to analyze codebases hosted on GitHub using **Streamlit** and **OpenAI**'s API.
 With this application, you can extract and visualize codebase details in a few simple steps.